iaStorA.sys Blue Screen of Death [SOLVED]

 - Double-click on IDE ATA/ATAPI.
 Then right-click on EVERY ITEM below and click Uninstall device.

-- Restart your computer and keep track of your PC to see if the Blue Screen of Death(BSoD) issue disappears.
+- Restart your computer and see if iaStorA.sys issue has been fixed.

 If uninstalling the IRST drivers fails to solve the iaStorA.sys blue sreen problem, then chances are high that you have the corrupted/outdated/faulty drivers.
 So we might have to have the latest IRST drivers installed to troubleshoot the problem.